Graduate Diploma of Psychology Advanced

 Dr Kim Johnston

-A Graduate Diploma in Psychology Advanced will help you take the next step towards becoming a registered psychologist.
+A Graduate Diploma of Psychology Advanced will help you take the next step towards becoming a registered psychologist.
 As a registered psychologist you will be able to work as a psychologist in a range of areas, including: